-Folsom is one of the key streets being considered as a green connector street, a street that would link many of East SoMa's important public open spaces from the waterfront through the heart of East SoMa (Figure XX).
+Folsom is one of the key streets being considered as a green connector street, a street that would link many of East SoMa's important public open spaces from the waterfront through the heart of East SoMa (see Open Space Map).
 In combination with the pedestrian and bicycle improvements being considered as part of the transportation policies of this Plan, this street could be transformed into an active, street with pocket parks and bulb-outs.